All Questions About PPL Training Costs

 Our PPL Package

 First of all, we try to communicate the actual costs of our training.
-It is a complex product with many variables, but we try to keep our pricing simple.
-We do not want you to be faced with surprises or to feel uncomfortable about the investment during your training.
+It is a complex product with many variables, but we strive to keep our pricing simple.
+We don’t want you to be surprised or feel uneasy about the investment during your training.

-It is therefore possible that you will see a (much) lower price for a PPL training at other flight schools.
-That sounds attractive, but it is important to know that not all flight schools are equally transparent about their prices.
+Therefore, you may see a (much) lower price for a PPL course at other flight schools.
+That sounds attractive, but it’s important to know that not all flight schools are equally transparent about their prices.

-At some flight schools, all kinds of costs are added during the training (think of fuel, landing fees, sometimes even instruction), which means that you end up paying a completely different amount than you initially expected.
+At some flight schools, various costs are added during the course (think fuel, landing fees, sometimes even instruction), so you ultimately pay a very different amount than you initially expected.

-You can find out what is and is not included in this price in the following questions.
+What is and isn’t included in this price can be found in the following questions.

 - 10 hours solo including pre- and debriefing